xorinox/chia-utils/machines/README.md

 ```
 # configured as one RAID-0 volumes 3 NVMEs
 ```
 * Plotting on this system, due to lack of temp space I only run 12 plotting processes at once.
-The Inland NVME do not scale well.
-Ut the system should really be laoded with at last 16 concurrent plotting processes.
-I had it split into 6 processes use the NVME based temp volume and the 6 processes use the SATA SSD based temp volume.
+The Inland NVME does not scale well.
+Ut the system should really be loaded with at least 16 concurrent plotting processes.
+I had it split into 6 processes using the NVME based temp volume and the 6 processes using the SATA SSD based temp volume.
 * Approximate plotting speed (beta23), **3.98 TiB/day**
 12 concurrent plotting processes, without bitfield, 512 buckets (yes I hacked the code), 8 threads per process and some staggering.
 ```
 procs=12; path="/chia/plots/logs/*.log"; grep -a -i "total time" $path |awk -v p=$procs '{sum=sum+$4} {avg=sum/NR} {tday=86400/avg*p*101.366/1024} END {printf "%d K32 plots, avg %0.1f seconds, %0.2f TiB/day \n", NR, avg, tday}'